kjbreil/sil/README.md

 	F16 int    `sil:"INTEGER"`
 	F17 *int   `sil:"INTEGER"`
 }

+func main() {
 	// Need to pass the name along with the type of data that will be passed s := Make("OBJ", OBJ{})

 	// this will be a pointer so assigning now to point to later n := 1

 	// assign a value with data in the pointer s.View.Data = append(s.View.Data, OBJ{
 		F01: "0000000009087",
 		F16: 17,
 		F17: &n,
 	})

 	// leave the pointer out, a row will still be inserted s.View.Data = append(s.View.Data, OBJ{
 		F01: "0000000009902",
 		F16: 17,
 	})

-// return []bytes of the sil file b, err := s.Bytes() if err != nil {
+	// return []bytes of the sil file b, err := s.Bytes()
+	if err != nil {
 		fmt.Println(err)
 	}

 	// print the SIL file to console fmt.Println(string(b))
+}
 ```